Have you ever dreamed of stepping back in time and encountering creatures from millions of years ago?

 Portugal’s Algarve region boasts stunning beaches, vibrant sunsets, and a rich history, but tucked away on the western Algarve coast lies a hidden gem that truly transports you back millions of years: the dinosaur footprints of Salema!

-Salema is not only a picturesque and tranquil destination but also a treasure trove of ancient history where you can find some dinosaur footprint tracks.
-There are many reasons to visit Salema, but these fossilized tracks offer a glimpse into the Jurassic past, igniting the imagination of both children and adults alike.
+Salema is not only a picturesque and tranquil destination but also a treasure trove of ancient history, where you can find some dinosaur footprint tracks.
+There are many reasons to visit Salema, but these fossilised tracks offer a glimpse into the Jurassic past, igniting the imagination of both children and adults alike.

-Join us on an adventure as we uncover the secrets of the dinosaur footprints in this charming seaside village, where to find them with accessibility tips and maps.
+Join us on an adventure as we uncover the secrets of the dinosaur footprints in this charming and authentic Portuguese seaside village, where to find them with accessibility tips and maps.

 Location and Access: Where are the Dinosaur Footprints in Salema?

 Head to the charming village of Salema, nestled between Lagos and Sagres.
-It’s approximately one hour’s drive from Faro airport, along the stunning coastline of the Algarve region in Portugal.
+It’s approximately an hour’s drive from Faro airport, along the stunning coastline of the Algarve region in Portugal.

 The dinosaur footprints can easily be found on the rocky shores to the right-hand side of Salema Beach as you face the sea, or rather the western end of Praia da Salema.